tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: When you create an ECS Cluster, what do you need to create inside of each cluster?
 A: You need to create a task.
 A task definition defines what container to run.

 - Q: If you want to use EC2 instances with ECS, what must you run inside each EC2 instance?
 A: An ECS agent.
 If you don't want to manage an EC2 instance then use Fargate.

+- Q: What EC2 instance type is the most cost effective for mission critical applications?
+A: on-demand capacity reservation with savings plan.

+- Q: Are EC2 instances billed per second, per hour or per day?
+A: Per second.

 ## Storage